DemisseG/Curved_shape_representation/README.md

 * DP_opt   - includes dynamic programming based optimizations.

 ## Example dataset
-Curved shapes, extracted from [kimia99](http://vision.lems.brown.edu/content/available-software-and-databases), are included.
+Curved shapes, extracted from [kimia99](http://vision.lems.brown.edu/content/available-software-and-databases), are included with the software package.
 * Each coloumn of "kimia99.mat" has 11 elements from the same category.

 ## HOW TO: